cwqt/site/posts/2025-03-25-surplus-to-requirement.md

 our oligarchs operate - it never can be enough.
 What then makes living purposeful?
 The sisyphean struggle of consumerism & middle class comfortability can be undoubtedly crossed off the list.

-Ask yourself honestly, what makes life worth living & why?
-Go from there.
-I'm trying to do that, I don't entirely know where it's taking me, but I don't exactly have any other cards up my sleeve at this point.